tinyweatherforecastgermanygroup/TinyWeatherForecastGermany/README.md

 ### My widgets don't get updated (unless I open the app).

 Home screen widgets usually get updated every 30 minutes by the system.
+However, to take into account some manufacturer and/or rom limitations, the sync adapter also updates the widgets.

+Make sure that you did not *disable the syncs manually* in the account settings.
+Furthermore, some device options like the battery saver may turn off syncs temporarily (e.g. until the device gets charged again).

-The widgets get updated every 15-30 minutes.
-If this does not happen at all or only happens when you open the app, then you likely have a device that prefers battery life over proper functionality.
+ If widget updates do not happen at all or only happen when you open the app, then you likely have a device that prefers battery life over proper functionality.
 Likely, some so-called *battery saving feature* kills the components of the app and breaks the updates.
 See [this page](https://dontkillmyapp.com/) to check if you own such a device and what you can do.

 You may try to disable battery optimization for Tiny Weatherforecast Germany.

+Again, make sure that in Settings -> Passwords & accounts -> Weather -> Account sync is *not disabled*.

 ### My widgets don't update the station automatically when I am on travel.